 Look how neatly all different sorts of fruit are piled!

-I found a website that presents photos of the exotic Madeira fruits and explains them in a very nice manner.
+I found a website that has photos of all exotic Madeira fruits and explains them in a very nice manner.
 So if you are interested in Madeira fruits it’s worth checking out the Madeira Exotica website.

-We came out from the Mercado and stopped to look at the women and the flowers, and the beautiful traditional azulejo tiling on the wall behind.
-This kind of ceramic tiles are very typical of Madeira and all Portugal.
+As we came out from the Mercado we once more stopped and looked at the women with their flowers we noticed that there was a beautiful azulejo tiling on the wall behind.
+This kind of ceramic tiles are very typical of Funchal, Madeira and all Portugal.

-And what happened then – the SUN came out!
+And what happened in this moment- the SUN came out!
 Madeira January weather varies and you never know if today is going to be a sunny day or not.

-So when the sun came out we just had to rush to our hotel pool before the next clouds appeared.
-We took the straightest way to our hotel, through the port of Funchal.
+So when the sun came out we just had to rush to our hotel pool before the next clouds will be gathering.
+We took the straightest way to our hotel which was through the port of Funchal.

-Funchal harbour is big and busy and has lots of traffic and restaurants on the quayside.
-As the city is a popular cruising destination huge ocean cruisers unload their thousands of passengers stop here for a day or two and there’s also a large marina for those that arrive with their own yachts.
+Funchal has a big and busy harbour that has lots of boat traffic and rows of restaurants on the quayside.
+As the city is a popular cruising destination huge ocean cruisers unload their thousands of passengers here for a day or two.
+In addition there’s a large marina for those that arrive in the island with their own yachts.

 Here you can see local men playing cards in a seafront park.
 We saw all over men playing cards and board games and they all looked so concentrated.
-But we – we wanted beach life.
+But we – we wanted beach life, right now!

-So we jumped in the turquoise waters.
-If you are a sun lover and visit Madeira try to choose a hotel close to where you are spending your days.
-So you can easily interrupt what you are doing and get those sunny moments.
+So we jumped into the turquoise waters.
+If you are a sun lover and visit Madeira in winter try to choose a hotel close to where you are spending your days.
+In that way you can easily interrupt what you are doing and get all those sunny moments.

-Funchal has lots of small hotels and guesthouses in the city and many of them don’t have pools.
-Since Madeira’s ocean shore is steep and rocky there are hardly any public beaches or beaches at all.
+Funchal has a lot of small hotels and guesthouses all around the city but most of them don’t have pools.
+Since Madeira’s ocean shore is steep and rocky there are hardly any public beaches either, practically there are no beaches at all.
 This means Funchal beach life is limited to hotel pools.

-So we wanted our hotel to be at walking-distance from the city centre – and we wanted to have a good pool.
-Coming from a country that has snow in January you just want some sunshine and beach life on your holiday, even if your main interests are elsewhere.
+So we wanted our hotel to be at walking-distance from the old city centre – and we wanted to have a good pool.
+Coming from a country that has snow in January you just want some sunshine and beach life on your holiday, even if your main interest is to explore the island.

 So we checked in at Royal Savoy Hotel Madeira and got a room with splendid views and a huge balcony where each two of us could have our own peaceful corner.

-We had a glass of wine and an easy afternoon.
-You can see how rocky the Madeira shoreline is.
-Royal Savoy Hotel is located on a small peninsula next to the harbour and you have the ocean on both sides – even if you can’t access it.
-Sometimes you can, depending on how rough the sea is.
+We had a glass of wine and a lazy afternoon.
+Below you can see how rocky the Madeira shoreline is.
+The Funchal Royal Savoy Hotel is located on a small peninsula next to the harbour and you have the ocean on both sides – even if there’s no access to ocean waters.
+Sometimes there is, depending on how rough the sea is.

 Pools and a Garden

-The Royal Savoy pool area is the biggest and best of all the hotel pools in Madeira.
-There are many different pools some of which are heated and an indoor pool.
+Funchal Royal Savoy’s pool area is the biggest and best of all hotel pools in Madeira.
+There are many different pools some of which are heated, and there also is an indoor pool.

 The pool area was beautifully landscaped which we liked a lot and there were private corners between rocks giving shelter from the wind.

 So we used this beautiful hotel as our base for exploring Funchal sights and we also went to see the surroundings of Funchal which you can read about in my other Madeira posts.
 One more photo of our Funchal hotel pool:

 But – I still have to show this….
-The pool area also had a small garden with a pond, waterfall – and a small artificial levada!
+The pool area had a small garden with a pond, waterfall – and a small artificial levada!

-I have to admit that we didn’t have time for levada walking in Madeira.
-We had a car and made road trips to all parts of the island which we thought would give us more.
+I have to admit that we didn’t have time for any levada walking while in Madeira.
+We had a car and made road trips to see all parts of the island which we thought would give us more this time.

-But in this garden with a tiny levada I was dreaming about levada walking…
+But in this garden with a tiny levada I was dreaming about Madeira levada walking…

-But of course we didn’t travel to Madeira for a hotel.
-We were there to see Madeira, so let’s go back to the city!
+Now let’s go on, of course we didn’t travel all the way to Madeira just for a hotel.
+We were there to see Madeira and its capital, so back we went to the city: